knupel/Rope_framework/Guide/Image_guide.md

 String graphics_is(Object obj);
-return PIMage is the object is a Movie, Video or PImage return PGraphicsd is the object is a PGraphics, PGraphics2D, PGraphics3D, PGraphicsFX2D in the other case return null;
+return PIMage is the object is a Movie, Video or PImage return PGraphics is the object is a PGraphics, PGraphics2D, PGraphics3D, PGraphicsFX2D in the other case return null;